zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 ## Running multiple containers with docker-compose

-Since I mentioned that running PHP and nginx in a single container is not exactly ideal let's take a look at tool that is maintained by the Docker developers, but is still a separate tool: `docker-compose`.
+Since I mentioned that running PHP and nginx in a single container is not exactly ideal let's take a look at a tool that is maintained by the Docker developers, but is still a separate tool: `docker-compose`.
 As the name suggests, `docker-compose` is a tool to *compose* multiple containers into a single unit.